Creating the Secure Build Server¶

 Create the configuration file

-.
+mongo_demo.ymlfor the MongoDB virtual server by referring to the examplevs_configfile_readme.yamlavailable at$HOME/home/hpvs/config.
 The following is an example of the configuration file:mongo_demo.yml

-version: v1 type: virtualserver virtualservers: - name: test_mongo host: test2 repoid: mongodemo imagetag: latest imagefile: /home/hpvs_user/hpvs/config/securebuild/regfiles/encryptedRepoRegistration_mongo.enc resourcedefinition: ref: small networks: - ref: external_network ipaddress: 129.40.15.19 volumes: - name: qg_securebuild ref: np-medium mounts: - mount_id: data mountpoint: /data filesystem: ext4 size: 10GB
+version: v1 type: virtualserver virtualservers: - name: test_mongo host: test2 repoid: mongodemo imagetag: latest imagefile: /home/hpvs_user/hpvs/config/securebuild/regfiles/encryptedRepoRegistration_mongo.enc resourcedefinition: ref: small networks: - ref: external_network ipaddress: 129.40.15.19 volumes: - name: qg_securebuild ref: np-medium mounts: - mount_id: data mountpoint: /data filesystem: ext4 size: 10GBTip

 Step 3 of "Procedure to create the MongoDB image" from the topic